robertdebock/learn-ansible/ADVANCED/conditions.md

 In the `inventory`, you can set `ansible_connection=local` to emulate a remote host.
 This tells Ansible that the specific node can be reached locally.
 Normally, this is only done for `localhost`.

 > Note: The tasks will only run when the condition is met.
 (Ubuntu 18 or Ubuntu 19.)
 The `ansible_connection=local` setting will run the job on your machine.
 You can change the condition to run on your specific node.
+Run `ansible --module-name setup all` to see the facts of your nodes.

 ## Verify